AMS-MRC-disc-math-bio/pmfe/README.md

 Given a FASTA file representing an RNA sequence, the program will produce a Sage file representing the regions of ℝ<sup>3</sup> in which given structures are optimal.

-To run the calculation on the sequence in `testseq.fasta`, type
+To run the calculation on the sequence in `test.fasta`, type

-    bin/parametrizer testseq.fasta
+    bin/parametrizer test.fasta

-The result will be a file `testseq.polytope.sage` containing the required Sage commands and a directory called `testseq` containing structure files representing the MFE structures for each set of parameters.
+The result will be a file `test.polytope.sage` containing the required Sage commands and a directory called `test` containing structure files representing the MFE structures for each set of parameters.

 We also supply a program which can be used to find an MFE structure for a single set of parameters.
-To use it on the sequence in `testseq.fasta` with parameters `A`, `B`, `C`, and `D`, type
+To use it on the sequence in `test.fasta` with parameters `A`, `B`, `C`, and `D`, type

-    bin/pmfe-param testseq.fasta -a A -b B -c C -d D
+    bin/pmfe-param test.fasta -a A -b B -c C -d D

 The result will be printed to your terminal.